Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Introduction

 Fast radio bursts (FRBs) are energetic millisecond duration pulses of coherent emission, located at cosmological distances, whose physical origin is still debated after a decade since their discovery \citep{Lorimer2007,Thornton2013,Spitler2014,CC2019}.
 Many theoretical models have been proposed to explain the nature of their progenitors, both for repeating and one-off events (see \citealt{Platts2019}, for a recent review).
 The detection of Galactic FRB 200428 and its association with SGR J1935+2154 \citep{Bochenek2020,CHIME2020}, suggests that FRBs can originate from magnetars born from the core collapse of massive stars (see e.g., \citealt{Murase2016,Kumar2017,MB2019,Kumar2020,Lu2022}).

-In addition to FRBs, rapidly rotating pulsars and magnetars have been proposed as central engines of super-luminous supernovae (SNe), stripped-envelope SNe and rapidly-rising optical transients \citep{Metzger2015,Kashiyama2016,Hotokezaka2017,MM2018}.
+In addition to FRBs, rapidly rotating pulsars and magnetars have been proposed as central engines of super-luminous supernovae (SNe), stripped-envelope SNe and rapidly-rising optical transients~\citep{Metzger2015,Kashiyama2016,Hotokezaka2017,MM2018}.
 Pulsar wind nebulae (PWNe) are known to be efficient particle accelerators and broadband non-thermal emission has been observed from the nebulae of Galactic PWNe~\citep{TT2010,TT2013}. \citet{Murase2016} proposed quasi-steady synchrotron emission as counterparts of both FRBs and pulsar/magnetar-driven SNe (including SLSNe), suggesting efficient conversion of rotation and/or magnetic energy to particle energies within the nascent MWN of a young NS~(e.g.,~\citealt{GSlane2006}).

 Precise localisation of FRBs can provide meaningful insights on their sources, by identifying plausible multi-wavelength counterpart(s) and revealing information about the central engine and its surrounding environment~\citep{Michilli2018}.
-However, until date, only three confirmed FRB-PRS associations have been made in the sample of localized FRBs; namely those of FRB 121102~\citep{Chatterjee2017}, FRB 190520~\citep{Niu2022} and FRB 201124~\citep{Bruni2023}.
+However, until date, only five confirmed FRB-PRS associations have been made in the sample of localized FRBs; namely those of FRBs 20121102A~\citep{Chatterjee2017}, 20190520B~\citep{Niu2022}, 20201124A~\citep{Bruni2023}, 20240114A~\citep{Bruni2024} and 20190417A~\citep{Moroianu2025}. \citet{Yang2016} proposed that persistent radio emission from such sources can be produced due to synchrotron-heating process in a self-absorbed magnetar-powered nebula.

 PRSs are continuum radio sources that are significantly bright ($L_{\rm PRS}>10^{29}\,{\rm erg\,s^{-1}\,Hz^{-1}}$) and compact ($R_{\rm PRS} < 1\,{\rm pc}$), for them to be related to ongoing star formation in their host galaxy~\citep{Nimmo2022,Dong2024}.
-The polarisation level is found to be significantly different between the FRB 121102 bursts and its PRS emission~\citep{Michilli2018,Plavin2022}, thereby ruling out the possibility that these emissions are of the same intrinsic nature.
+The polarisation level is found to be significantly different between the FRB 20121102A bursts and its PRS emission~\citep{Michilli2018,Plavin2022}, thereby ruling out the possibility that these emissions are of the same intrinsic nature.
 Furthermore, there is no clear evidence for either repeaters or non-repeaters to be preferentially associated with PRSs~\citep{Law2022}, indicating that these are two separate aspects of the central engine and its environment~\citep{Bhandari2023}.